-History of Our Town
+History of Mineral Point

 The geography of this region of the midwest, named “Driftless,” was left untouched by glaciation, leaving forested ridges, river valleys, bluffs of limestone, and minerals that were easily accessible at the surface.
 Native American women first mined these minerals in the 1600s to trade with French fur traders.
 In the 1800s, lead ore paid quick rewards to prospectors and adventurers who swarmed the hills and dug out crude, temporary caves for homes that resembled badger holes – the provenance of Wisconsin’s nickname, The Badger State.